-The ideas on creating engaging email campaigns intended for physicians are constantly evolving, and skilled pharmamarketers are always looking for new ways to improve content perception rates and content creation processes.
-Pharma is gradually digressing from the ‘one-size-fits-all’ approach in the ways of producing both medications and digital content accompanying their ditribution.
+The ideas on creating engaging email campaigns intended for physicians are constantly evolving, and skilled pharma marketers are always looking for new ways to improve content perception rates and content creation processes.
+Pharma is gradually digressing from the ‘one-size-fits-all’ approach in the ways of producing both medications and digital content accompanying their distribution.

 The demand to develop more individualized treatments and content as well as the readiness to respond to these needs were accurately wrapped into the ‘Pharma 4.0’ concept.
 It encompasses the shift from maladaptive albeit automated universalism into a flexible set of solutions to make products, which would be specifically tailored to its audience and occasion.
 What does this shift suggest for email marketing strategists?
 What would be the starting point to embrace the changes to come?
 Let’s find out!

 In recent years, it’s been implied many times that will all the disruptive tech invading pharma marketing (e.g. health apps, VR, AR, social media platforms), email is doomed to become obsolete as a channel for meaningful engagement.
 However, according to the recent statements during Veeva Marketing Summit in Madrid, it’s been specified loud and clear that pharma emailing fading into obscurity is not the case at all.
 By the end of 2017, 3,5 mln emails received by physicians from pharma is just a part of a continuous exponential growth of email use in pharma marketing – thus, emailing maintains its significance.
 And to be fair, why shouldn’t it?